 Homeschool science engages a non-science interested kid when you think about science as play.

 Homeschool science usually includes buying unusual items.
-Like this day: when we used volt meters, covered copper wiring, wire cutters and steal wool.
+Like this day: when we used volt meters, covered copper wiring, wire cutters and steel wool.
 Oh, and pennies.

 Here’s where we learned how to Make a Penny Battery.